Urban Farming: What to grow in November & December!

 - Use planting boxes to control the growing environment.

 - Plant flowers because they are beautiful, satisfying and invite pollinators

 - He cautions against planting fruit trees after July because fruit trees need to settle in before the spring.

 Paul is also a resource for local seeds, which he distributes through the Slow Food Mother City Seed Library #MotherCitySeed.
-The Library can be found at the Kirstenbosch Craft and Food Market on the last Sunday of every month, and at the Soil For Life Seed Festival on the 2nd of December 2017.
+The Library can be found at the Kirstenbosch Craft and Food Market on the last Sunday of every month.

 Plants can be bought as individual “plugs”, six-packs or trays which often come in easy to grow packs of vegetable or salad mixes.
 The packs can include starter plants of onion, carrot, spinach, and beetroot or mixes of lettuce, tomato, cucumber, radish, and pepper.